-During our stay we also got to experience an authentic bush camp where by we packed up our things and bush walked from Tafika Camp to Chikoko Trails Camp and spent the night.
+During our stay, we also got to experience an authentic bush camp when we packed up our things and walked through the bush from Tafika Camp to Chikoko Trails Camp and spent the night.
 Chikoko Trails is only accessible by foot and allows you to be completely off the grid.
-There is something so humbling about seeing large game on foot and walking through a herd of 1,000 buffalo.
-It is safe to say that the quality of the guides here is unparalleled.
+There is something so humbling about seeing large game on foot and walking through a herd of 1,000 buffalo!
+It’s safe to say that the quality of the guides here is unparalleled.

 We spent the first night in Mfuwe Lodge, where we were treated to some of the more creature comforts like a spa treatment, pool, gym, and wifi.
 Mfuwe Lodge is also perfect for the sofa safari.
-They are on the banks of 2 lagoons, so they have an endless stream of wildlife—including giraffes, hippos, buffalo, elephants, antelope, and crocodiles—walking right by and even into the main lodge!
+The lodge sits on the banks of 2 lagoons, so they have an endless stream of wildlife—including giraffes, hippos, buffalo, elephants, antelope, and crocodiles—walking right by and even into the main lodge!

-I highly recommend a canoeing safari, where the hippos snort, the crocs are sunbathing on the banks, and the elephants come to drink out of the channel.
-The tiger fishing is also something to be noted for those keen fishermen out there (I caught the biggest fish of the trip!).
-We also saw amazing game, including a leopard kill, plenty of elephants, warthogs, baboons, lions, birds, hippos, and many more.
+I highly recommend a canoeing safari, where the hippos snort, the crocs are sunbathing on the banks, and the elephants come to drink out of the channel!
+The tiger fishing is also something to be noted for those keen fishermen out there.
+(I caught the biggest fish of the trip!)
+We saw amazing game, including a leopard kill, plenty of elephants, warthogs, baboons, lions, birds, hippos, and many more.

 We ended our trip in the Winelands of South Africa, staying at Boschendal Farm, where the wine and food is beyond amazing.
-Finally, to top it all off, on the last night after our workshop we had a gala dinner at Delaire Graff and I cannot say enough about the extraordinary atmosphere, service, food, and wine.
+Finally, to top it all off, on the last night after our workshop we had a gala dinner at Delaire Graff.
+I cannot say enough about the extraordinary atmosphere, service, food, and wine.
 AMAZING!